drshahizan/research-design/exercise/mcq/submission/SITI SYAHIRAH/mcq1.md

 16. B) Its contribution to improving internet security
 17. C) Follow a logical progression from introduction to conclusion
-18. B) Recap the main points and set the stage for the next chapter 19.A) Explain what big data is
+18. B) Recap the main points and set the stage for the next chapter
+19. A) Explain what big data is
 20. B) Outline the evolution of cloud computing technologies